-When lifting or moving the Heating Boiler, DO NOT attempt to manipulate the Heating Boiler using the gas train or blower.
+- When lifting or moving the Heating Boiler, DO NOT attempt to manipulate the Heating Boiler using the gas train or blower. - When using the lifting tab and bar, ensure there is no load placed on the gas train or blower.